-IVA is a free, non-sectarian, public charter middle school in Long Beach, Calif., and the first to offer an education based on an "intellectual virtues" model.
+IVA is a free, non-sectarian, independent public charter middle school in Long Beach, Calif., and the first to offer an education based on an "intellectual virtues" model.
 The school opened its doors in the fall of 2013 to a founding class of 6th graders.
-IVA added a 7th grade in 2014 and promoted its first 8th graders in Spring 2016.
-IVA is growing slightly to strengthen the instructional program until it reaches a full school size of 235 students.
-IVA is chartered by Long Beach Unified School District.
+IVA added a class of students each year and is currently at its full capacity of 234 students with 78 students in each grade level 6th through 8th.

 The goal of an intellectual virtues educational model is to foster meaningful growth in the personal qualities of a good thinker or learner: curiosity, wonder, attentiveness, open-mindedness, creativity, intellectual tenacity, and related traits.
 Intellectual virtues are sometimes referred to as “habits of mind,” “thinking dispositions,” or “non-cognitive skills,” and include grit and persistence.